mnushin102/Semester-Project/README.md

 # In this project, we're going to select a topic that relates to distributed network computing

-# Our selected topic is computer networks
+# Our selected topic is computer networking

 # Our project should encompass software developmentm meticulous experimentation, and through analysis of outcomes.